Summer photos 23 in an unexpected neighborhood in Saint-Henri in Le Sud-Ouest. The new and the old, the commercial and the residential.

 As a result, the plant closed its doors and relocated in the City du Havre in 1980.

-The Old Port of Montreal located in the Old Montreal since 1611 now being the historic and touristic part of the actual Port of Montreal.
+The Old Port of Montreal located in the Old Montreal since 1611 is now an historic and touristic part of the actual Port of Montreal.

 A port territory that stretches along the St-Lawrence River from the Victoria Bridge upstream to Pointe-aux-Trembles downstream.